CLD Financial, LLC. logo

 What distinguishes CLD Financial is its origination-only business model: unlike competitors, the company originates loans but does not service them, instead releasing servicing rights to a predefined purchaser.
 This structure allows the firm to maintain focus on loan origination, customer service, and product development while keeping costs low.
 The company is a Georgia Lenders Quality Circle member, holds Georgia Mortgage Bankers Association membership, and maintains an A rating with the Better Business Bureau.
 Their state-of-the-art online platform emphasizes transparency and efficiency.

 CLD Financial is best suited for commercial real estate investors, property owners, and businesses seeking loans in the $1 million to $1 billion range.
 However, they are not a consumer lender and do not offer residential mortgages, personal loans, or small-dollar financing.
-The company's focus on commercial-only lending and minimum loan thresholds means they serve a specialized, institutional market rather than individual consumers.
+The company's focus on commercial-only lending and minimum loan thresholds means they serve a listed, institutional market rather than individual consumers.

 Services & Features